 The course focuses on the relationship between the individual employer and employee, without attempting to explain the operation of the collective system for regulating the relationships between unions and employers.
 It covers the rights and obligations of the employer/employee under the contract of employment; workplace injury compensation, occupational health, safety regulation; and discrimination in employment.
 The major topics are:

-- The sources and nature of the employment relationship
+- The development and coverage of statute-based employment laws in Australia

-This course replaces the following course(s): LEGL2004.
-Students who have successfully completed LEGL2004 are not eligible to enrol in LEGL3111.
+This course replaces the following course(s): LEGL2004 and LEGL2004.
+Students who have successfully completed LEGL2004 or LEGL2004 are not eligible to enrol in LEGL3111.

 Written Assignment: Assignment